jenzien/OLXDemo/README.md

 # OLXDemo
 OLX iOS technical exercise

+## Instructions
+This project uses cocoapods.
+You may need to run pod install followed by pod update to run the project.
+Please open the workspace and not the project directly.

 ## UI/UX
 This application queries the public OLX api /items endpoint and displays the results in a collection view.